 The colder temperatures and shorter days can also mean bouts of the cold and flu, but did you know that fruit helps fight the germs we’re exposed to in winter?

 Studies have shown that the vitamins found in fruit keep your immune levels high, which allow you to fight off colds and flu.
 A recent study found that people who ate 3 or more servings of fruit daily had 25% fewer days with respiratory symptoms during winter, than those who ate less than 1 serving.

-With the cold change in weather, here are the top 4 winter fruit that will keep your office healthy, productive and the sniffles at bay.
+With the cold change in weather, here's the top winter food that will keep your office healthy, productive and the sniffles at bay.

 It may be true what they say about an apple a day… Apples are packed full of flavonoids, which may help reduce the risk of heart disease, cancer and diabetes.
 Studies have also found that eating an apple can help increase your immune system, especially when you’re stressed out.

 Apples are also full of calories, carbohydrates, vitamins and minerals, which keep you energized and alert naturally, making it a great alternative to that morning cup of coffee.
 Plus, it’s a quick snack you can munch on while you’re at your desk or in-between tasks.

 Bananas can help reduce fatigue, depression and stress.
 They are also high in other vitamins and minerals which keep bones strong.
 They're also a good option to aid in the prevention of heart disease and high blood pressure.

 Studies have shown that eating vitamin C rich fruit will help boost your immune system and help prevent the onset of colds and flu.
 Don’t worry about overdosing on VIT C- the body can’t store it, so it’s vital to replenish your supplies every day and anything that your body doesn’t use is just washed right out of your system.